sws2apps/firebase-deployment/CONTRIBUTING.md

 ## Sending a Pull Request (PR)

 We are monitoring for pull requests.
 We will review your pull request and either merge it, request changes to it, or close it with an explanation.
 We’ll do our best to provide updates and feedback throughout the process.

-**Before submitting a PR**, please make sure the following is done:

-- Run `npm test` to make sure that your changes pass the test.

 **When commiting your changes**, we recommend the following commands to be run: